fuku77/suna/README.md

 **Suna is:**

-- ✔️ A Static Blog Generator.
+- ✔️ A static website generator.
 - ✔️ A Markdown to HTML parser.
 - ✔️ An HTML-Templating Engine.
 - ✔️ Minimal.
+- ✔️ Fast.
-- ✔️ Written in POSIX-Compliant Shell, making it very portable.
+- ✔️ Written in POSIX-Compliant Shell.

-:warning: The parser is not complete.
-Tables, code blocks etc. will not work.
+:warning: The parser is incomplete.
+Tables & code blocks will not work.

 # 📖 Installation & Usage